andyt530/az2tf/README.md

 ## Requirements & Prerequisites
 + The tool is written for the bash shell script and has been tested on a MAC
 + Azure cli2 **version 2.0.31 or higher** needs to be installed and you need a login with at least "Read" priviledges
-+ terrafrom needs to be installed
++ terraform needs to be installed

 ## Quickstart guide to using the tool